Leif Tibell: Biography

 Tibell was born in Gothenburg, Sweden, in 1944.
 He developed an interest in lichens at a young age after meeting the prominent lichenologist Gunnar Degelius through the Gothenburg Botanical Garden, where they were both members.
 Degelius mentored Tibell, and recommended to him that he should study the subject at Uppsala University, which he did after moving there in the mid 1960s.

 He continued with graduate studies under the supervision of Rolf Santesson after accompanying him on a research excursion to Norway's Varanger Peninsula in 1966.
 Santesson was Curator of the Herbarium at the Botany Department.
 He was also the father of Johan Santesson, who knew Tibell through an organic chemistry research group they were both part of.
 Rolf Santesson, who became Tibell's Ph.D. supervisor and second main mentor, suggested he should study genera of the family Caliciaceae – the pin lichens.
 Tibell followed his advice and ultimately developed a long career that was largely dedicated to the study of this group.
 After earning a Ph.D. in 1975, Tibell accepted a position at the Swedish Research Council that he held for many years.
-He was later promoted to Senior Lecturer and ultimately Professor in 2000.
+In 1978, he started to edit the exsiccata series Caliciales exsiccatae.
+Tibell was later promoted to Senior Lecturer and ultimately Professor in 2000.
 As of 2021, he is an Emeritus Professor with the Department of Organismal Biology at Uppsala University.